International Federation Of Accountants

 How does International Federation Of Accountants spend its money?

 International Federation Of Accountants directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to International Federation Of Accountants tax-deductible?